Multiple Principled Solutions

 Then after making a principled decision, one is transparent and thorough about describing the decision that one made.

-For example, to analyze clustered data, I could employ multilevel models, fixed effects regression, clustered standard errors, or generalized estimating equations.
+To propose a concrete example, to analyze clustered data, I could employ multilevel models, fixed effects regression, clustered standard errors, or generalized estimating equations.
 Each of these methods of analysis would carry with it different assumptions.

 To further illustrate this point, within the domain of multilevel models, I would have further choices: I could estimate only a random intercept; estimate one or more random slopes; or estimate all possible random slopes.
 These random effects could be correlated or uncorrelated.
 I could estimate only main effects, or could estimate interactions of several variables.
 Each of these would be a different, yet principled, approach to analyzing the data.